hhatch/dormms/README.rst

 ******************************************************************************************

 DORMMS contains model and molecular simulation results from open-source software that are reproducible.

-All software installation instructions can be found in the software directory.
-Each specific version of software used to generate the results has an accompanying BASH script named [software][version]_install.sh.

-All results are organized by model in the models directory.
+All results are organized by model and then technique and contain the BASH or Python scripts necessary to install, run and analyze the software.
-Within each model, the results are then organized by technique.
-Each result must have a run.sh BASH script that generates the results using the specific software.
-The results may also be analyzed with a post_process.sh BASH script.

-Select results are further documented and displayed graphically as part of the GORMMS (Graphics of Reproducible Models and Molecular Simulations) project.
+Select results are further documented and displayed graphically as part of GORMMS (Graphics of Reproducible Models and Molecular Simulations).

 .. note::